BHoM/documentation/docs/Guides and Tutorials/Coding with BHoM/Getting-started-for-developers.md

     You must pick all the _Mandatory_ repos.

-!!! note "Rebuilding and seeing changes in the UIs (Grasshopper/Dynamo/Excel)"
+!!! note "Rebuilding and seeing changes in the UIs (Grasshopper, Excel, ...)"

     When building in visual studio, the compiled assemblies will go in the `./Build` folder of your Repo; additionally, there is a **Post-Build event** that copies the files in the **central BHoM folder: `C:\ProgramData\BHoM\Assemblies`**.